MODFLOW-USGS/modflow6/.vscode/README.md

   https://marketplace.visualstudio.com/items?itemName=ekibun.fortranbreaker

 Now, configure the VSCode files for the modflow6 directory.
 Open the `modflow6` directory in VSCode.
-Make sure that this setting points toward your Python executable.
+Copy `.vscode/settings_template.json` to (untracked) `.vscode/settings.json` and make sure that in the copy, the following setting points toward your Python executable.

 ```json
 {